ostreedev/ostree/docs/manual/repo.md

 ## Refs

-Like git, OSTree uses the terminology "references" (abbreviated "refs") which are text files that name (refer to) to particular commits.
+Like git, OSTree uses the terminology "references" (abbreviated "refs") which are text files that name (refer to) particular commits.
 See the
 [Git Documentation](https://git-scm.com/book/en/v2/Git-Internals-Git-References)
 for information on how git uses them.
 Unlike git though, it doesn't